 Looking for unusual things to do in Berlin?
-Ready to venture beyond the Reichstag, the Brandenburg Gate, and the Pergamon Museum?
-(All of which are great, by the way.)
-Here are five unique experiences in Berlin that remain largely under-the-radar but are worth a visit— especially if you’re interested in historical Berlin.
+Ready to venture beyond the Reichstag, the Brandenburg Gate, and the Pergamon Museum (all of which are great, by the way) and try some unique experiences in Berlin?

-After four visits to the city— twice as tour leader— I think these sites deserve top honors on the list of unique things to do in Berlin.
+And after four visits to the city— twice as tour leader— I think these sites deserve top honors on the list of unique things to do in Berlin.
 The nearest public transportation stops are listed, where possible, to help you find your way easily.

 U-bahn: Kurfürstenstrasse or Potsdamer Platz